14islands/14islands-com-v2/app/blog/_posts/2016-03-02-giving-stylus-a-second-chance.md

 First of all, Stylus has what to expect from a modern CSS Pre-Processors: variables, mixins, extend, imports, functions, plus a good syntax to work with calculations, string interpolation and more.

-Stylus is setup by using the popular Node Package Manager (NPM), making it easy for new developers to join the project.
-Just run *npm install* and be ready to rock.
+Stylus is built for NodeJS and setup by using the popular Node Package Manager (NPM).
+NPM makes it easy for new developers to join the project, just run *npm install* and be ready to rock.

 ## The Parent Selector